 Please contact us to discuss how working with Myriad Associates can maximise and secure R&D funding opportunities for your business.Contact us

-We hope this quick guide to the SME branch of R&D Tax Credits is useful, but of course if you have any questions please do get in touch with the R&D experts at Myriad Associates.
+We hope this quick guide to the SME branch of R&D Tax Credits is useful, but of course if you have any questions please do get in touch with our expert team.
 Don’t forget you can also find out more about our service on our R&D Tax Credits page.

-For years the government has strongly supported UK technological and scientific innovation, as it serves to boost jobs and bolster the economy.
+The UK government has long recognised the important role technological and scientific innovation brings, not just to individual companies but the wider economy too.
 This is why, back in the early 2000s, it launched the very generous R&D Tax Credits scheme.

-The research must be original, and benefit the field in which the company operates - not just the company itself.
-The outcome of the project must also not have been obvious from the start, and must not have been easily solvable by a professional working in the field.
+The research carried out must bring about some kind of technical or scientific advancement that is original and that benefits the field in which the company operates, not just the company itself.
+The outcome of the project must also not have been obvious from the start and not be easily solvable by a professional working in the field.
 It doesn’t even matter if the project ultimately failed in its objectives; a claim for R&D Tax Credits can still be made as long as the eligible types of research were undertaken.

 If you’re not sure if your project will qualify for R&D Tax Credits or not, do get in contact with us at Myriad Associates.
 Our team consists of a broad range of R&D tax relief and grants specialists, all with unique skills in helping you to access the money you’re owed - efficiently and hassle-free.

-This is where things get a little more complicated, because the R&D Tax Credits relief is administered under one of two branches: the SME scheme and Research and Development Enhanced Credit (RDEC).
+This is where things get a little more complicated because R&D tax relief is administered under one of two branches: the SME scheme and RDEC.
 Most smaller sized and medium sized businesses will claim using the SME scheme, which is highly lucrative.
 In fact it’s possible to claim back as much as 33 pence for every £1 for R&D expenditure incurred.
 Larger companies, as well as smaller companies that have previously received certain types of state aid, will need to use RDEC.

-As mentioned, we’re not going to cover RDEC in detail here, so we recommend reading our two recent blogs Everything You Ever Needed To Know About RDEC and R&D Tax Credits: What's The Difference Between The SME Scheme And RDEC?
+As mentioned, we’re not going to cover RDEC in detail here, so we recommend reading our two recent blogs Everything You Ever Needed To Know About RDEC and SME vs RDEC: R&D Tax Credit Schemes Explained.